Skip to nav Skip to content

 Bone marrow biopsy

-To perform a biopsy, a physician will insert a long, thin needle into the hip bone or another large bone and withdraw a small sample of bone marrow.
+The gold standard in diagnosing leukemia is bone marrow biopsy.
+To perform this test, a physician will insert a long, thin needle into the hip bone or another large bone and withdraw a small sample of bone marrow.
 The sample will be sent to a lab for microscopic examination by a pathologist, who can identify abnormalities in the number, size and appearance of the cells.

-Often performed if other diagnostic tests, such as a CBC and flow cytometry, suggest leukemia, a bone marrow biopsy can help the physician confirm the diagnosis, determine the type and subtype of leukemia and assess the extent of the cancer.
+Often performed if another diagnostic test, such as CBC or flow cytometry, suggests leukemia, bone marrow biopsy can help the physician confirm the diagnosis, determine the type and subtype of leukemia and assess the extent of the cancer.
 The results can be used to guide treatment decisions and determine the prognosis.

 Imaging tests used for diagnosing leukemia